teneo-ai/inquire-etl/readme.md

   Must have a from_date if used.
 - **esPageSize**: Optional.
   The esPageSize parameter as per [the documentation](https://developers.teneo.ai/documentation/7.4.0/swagger/teneo-inquire/swagger/index.html#/tql/submitSharedQuery)
+- **api_version**: Optional.
+  Version of the Inquire API to use.
+Valid format is an integer. i.e. 1 for V1, 2 for V2 etc. It defaults to the latest if not provided.
 - **help**: Optional.
   Show this message.